Elizabeth Maher Muoio

-Elizabeth Maher Muoio is an American Democratic Party politician who serves as the Treasurer of New Jersey.
+Elizabeth Maher Muoio is an American Democratic Party politician who served as the Treasurer of New Jersey from 2018 to 2026.
 Previously, she had been a member of the New Jersey General Assembly, the lower house of the New Jersey Legislature, representing the 15th Legislative District from 2015 to 2018.
 She had also served as a councilwoman from the borough of Pennington and a Mercer County Freeholder.

 Early life and education

 Muoio earned a B.A. in history from Wesleyan University and a J.D. of law from Georgetown University Law School.
 While at Georgetown, she served as director of constituent services and later as legislative director for Texas Congressman Jack Brooks.

 Local political career

 Muoio's first elected office that she won was serving on the Pennington Borough Council from 1997 until 2001.
 In 2000, she was elected to the Mercer County Board of County Freeholders and was re-elected in 2003 and 2006.
 During her final year on the board, she served as vice-chair.
 In February 2008, County Executive Brian M. Hughes appointed Muoio to become the director of economic development for the county; she resigned from her position upon taking this job.
 While serving in this position, Muoio was elected to be chair of the Mercer County Democratic Committee in 2010 and was re-elected in 2012 and 2014.